 With bundles, you can source products immediately through known wholesale distributors and get them to Amazon much faster than creating a brand-new brand or product from scratch.
 In as little as two weeks you can have a brand-new custom bundle available for sale on Amazon.
 We call bundles poor man’s private label because they have all the benefits of a private label product with none of the headaches.

 While you are waiting for your next big private label idea to be manufactured, you could be selling bundles with the same benefits.

 Whether you’re a new seller or an experienced seller looking to add some diversity to your business, we are passionate about helping other sellers grow and are ready to share their wholesale bundle strategies with you.

 Check out our Wholesale Bundle System and save $50 using Karon’s special coupon code: MW50.

 Meet the Bundle Queens

-Kristin Ostrander and Amy Feierman — the ladies from MommyIncome.com — have more than 22 years of e-commerce selling experience, with the bulk of their time focused on Amazon.
-They’ve done it all, from book sales and retail arbitrage to online arbitrage, wholesale, and private labeling.
+Kristin Ostrander the lady from MommyIncome.com — has more than 22 years of e-commerce selling experience, with the bulk of her time focused on Amazon.
+She’s done it all, from book sales and retail arbitrage to online arbitrage, wholesale, and private labeling.

-They are enthusiastic about sharing what they’ve learned to help other sellers succeed.
+Kristin is enthusiastic about sharing what they’ve learned to help other sellers succeed.
 To soak up more information, subscribe to The Amazon Files podcast.
-This weekly podcast is where they share their Amazon selling expertise with tips, fast tracks, and action-based strategies.
-In today’s post, they’ll share what wholesale bundles are and why bundles should be part of your business model when selling on the Amazon marketplace.
+This weekly podcast is where Kristin shares her Amazon selling expertise with tips, fast tracks, and action-based strategies.
+In today’s post, she’ll share what wholesale bundles are and why bundles should be part of your business model when selling on the Amazon marketplace.